 - Awards received during tenure

 As far as possible do include metrics or numbers in your achievements.
-This helps to add substance to your resume and give the reader an objective view of your skills and abilities.
+This helps to provide an objective, quantifiable view of your skills and abilities.

 Job Hunting Tips from our Resident Headhunter